Hôtel de Besenval: Hôtel Chanac de Pompadour

-To build his new residence, the abbé bought three plots of land on 10 May 1704 for a total of 14,872 livres, which he then had combined into one large plot of land.
+To build his new residence, the abbé purchased three plots of land on 10 May 1704 for a total of 14,872 livres and had them combined into a single large plot.
 On 9 December 1704, the abbé had the opportunity to buy two more plots of land for a total of 2,340 livres and add them to his property.
 For the design of his hôtel particulier the abbé commissioned the celebrated architect Pierre-Alexis Delamair.
 Delamair, in turn, commissioned the building contractor Guillaume Delavergne († 1710) on 4 June 1704, on behalf of the abbé, to carry out his plans for the new residence, with the total costs estimated at 31,000 livres.
 Additional costs of 11,953 livres and 7 sols were added later.
-This sum was set on 19 March 1710 by a commission of experts after a site visit, as the relationship between the people involved in the construction was no longer the best at that time due to financial disputes.
-At this point the abbé was not yet living in his new residence.
+This sum was set on 19 March 1710 by a commission of experts following a site visit, after relations among those involved in the construction had deteriorated due to financial disputes.
+At this time, the abbé had not yet taken up residence in his new house.
 Since he died six months later, it can be assumed that he never lived in his hôtel particulier on the Rue de Grenelle, or he only lived there for a very short time.
 This and the abbé's old age suggest that he did not have the town house built primarily for himself, but for his heirs.
 This is also indicated by the donation agreement of 13 March 1705 with the heirs, who were to pay the abbé an annual pension of 2,400 livres.

-Pierre-Alexis Delamair was very much in demand at the time.
-It was the same time when he was involved in two other major building projects in Paris: The remodeling of the Hôtel de Clisson, also known as the Hôtel de Guise, for François de Rohan, Prince de Soubise, which consequently became the Hôtel de Soubise, and the construction of the Hôtel de Rohan for Armand Gaston Maximilien, Prince de Rohan.
+Pierre-Alexis Delamair was highly sought after at the time, and he was simultaneously involved in two other major building projects in Paris: The remodeling of the Hôtel de Clisson, also known as the Hôtel de Guise, for François de Rohan, Prince de Soubise, which subsequently became the Hôtel de Soubise, and the construction of the Hôtel de Rohan for Armand Gaston Maximilien, Prince de Rohan.